wuxc/pywin32doc/md/CREATESTRUCT.md

   -  *lpszName* : int

-    A string cast to a long.
+    A string cast to a long\.

   -  *lpszClass* : int

-    A string cast to a long!?
+    A string cast to a long\!?

   -  *dwExStyle* : int